Learnermeet/Pokemon-Memory-Game/README.md

 * Improve UI/UX design
 * Add sound effects or animations

-Made with ❤️ using Python and Pygame
+# Made with ❤️ by Learnermeet